Senatus consultum ultimum: Name

-Earlier versions of the decree may have, however, mentioned only the consul presiding.
+"The consul ought to see to it that the state not take any harm" or "the consul should defend the state".

 A minority of modern scholars prefer the name senatus consultum de re publica defendenda rather than Caesar's coinage.

 Decree

 The decree was a statement of the senate advising the magistrates (usually the consuls and praetors) to defend the state.

 The senatus consultum ultimum was related to a series of other emergency decrees that the republic could resort to in a crisis, such as decrees to levy soldiers, shut down public business, or declare people to be public enemies.

 Effect

 The decree was seen as permitting the magistrates to use force against public enemies, not necessarily specified in the text of the law, without regard to the law.
 The decree's impact was mainly in terms of the senate establishing political cover for magistrates to take legally dubious actions.
 Per Lundgreen in the Encyclopaedia of Ancient History:

 Contrary to the (modern) wording and the sometimes assumed notions of certain emergency powers, the s.c.u. should thus not be assessed from a legal perspective but from the point of political rhetoric.

 This political cover took the form of a senatorial promise to use its dignitas and auctoritas to support magistrates executing the decree if they were later prosecuted.
-The decree was generally the only way for the republic's government to stop political violence in the absence of a police force.
-Actual enforcement of the decree required "the authorities [to] count on a substantial number of followers in the citizen body" to employ repression: "thus, consensus within the citizenry was a necessary precondition for the implementation of emergency measures, with respect to the physical means of power as well as to the legitimacy [thereof]".
+The decree and the ensuing use of force was largely the only way in which the late republican government could stop political violence or enforce public order without a police force.
+Its enforcement was also dependent on the enforcing magistrate already being able to mobilise a substantial number of followers to repress an opponent; this, along with the prerequisite senatorial agreement, meant that execution of the decree was dependent on some degree of at least temporary popular consensus for repressive action.

 Normally, citizens were protected against the power of magistrates by the right of provocatio and the protection of the tribune of the plebs.
 One of the effects of the senatus consultum ultimum may have been in directing or convincing the tribunes not to intervene; there are also cases where tribunes actively supported it.
 The final decree may also have been the senate's instruction that the consuls ignore the laws and use their imperium (the power of military command) within the pomerium (the boundaries of the city), "overpower[ing] the normal potestas [civil magisterial authority] of all other magistrates, including that of the tribunes".
 Because the decree was vague, its specific effects were at the discretion of the magistrates charged with putting it into effect.